lambg/platformgame/ProgressUpdates.md

-# Progress Updates (Mar 10 - Apr 19)

-## Week 1 (Mar 10 - Mar 15)
+## Week 2 (Mar 20 - Mar 25)

 ### What did your team do last week?
-* Set up repository
-* Made a plan for the next four weeks
-* Began writing World class, starting desiging program structure.
+* Created and implemented NetworkClient and NetworkServer classes
+* Created and implemented Packet class (and several subclasses)

 ### What will you do this week?
 * Finish (initial) world implementation (without terrain generation).
+* Work on World/WorldSegment class
-* Begin work on WorldObj class
+* Begin work on WorldObj class and Entity subclass.

 ### Any blocking issues/challenges need to be addressed?
-* Some concerns about how to keep the client and host synchronized (though that's an issue we do not have to deal with until week 3).

-## Week 2 ()

-### What did your team do last week?
-...

-### What will you do this week?
-...

-### Any blocking issues/challenges need to be addressed?
-...
+* Looking for a neat way of having only the server send update packets (except for the player's move update).